collective/collective.listingviews/README.rst

 2. Select the fields you want to display and give your view a name and class tag.
 Pick which content types this view will be available to.
 3. click "Add new listing view".
 4. Now you can use the "Display Menu" or "Listing view portlet" to apply this view where you want.
+If you use it on a folder or collection it display a list items with just the fields you defined.
+If you use your view on a single item, it will display a list with a single set of fields.
+If you use a portlet, you can either point it to a item, folder or collection, or it will display the content of the current context.
-You can use diazo to customise the layout of your fields and you can use custom field types if you scripted forumlas displayed on a page.
+5. If you require further customisation youc an use diazo diazo to customise the layout or html of your fields or you can use custom field types via "Site setup" if you need combine field values, format a value or access plone api's.

 This plugin is very flexible and can be used to: